elysiajs/documentation/docs/essential/context.md

 :::

 ## Affix
-The provide a smoother experience, some plugins might have a lot of property value which can be overwhelming to remap one-by-one.
+To provide a smoother experience, some plugins might have a lot of property value which can be overwhelming to remap one-by-one.

 The **Affix** function which consists of **prefix** and **suffix**, allowing us to remap all property of an instance.